ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

 });
 ```

+#### Protected Routes

-To access protected routes though, a client have to send us the JWT we issued within the headers.
+To access protected routes though, a client has to send us the JWT our API issued within the headers.
 Let's create a protected route.
-Here we'll use `express-jwt` middleware to do two things:
+Here we'll use the `express-jwt` middleware to do two things:

 - Verify the token sent is valid (using the signature and expiration time)
-- Obtain any payload data created with the token, such as userId, etc and make it available to us through `req.user` within Express.
+- Obtain any payload data created with the token, such as userId, and make it available to us through `req.user` within Express.

 1. Let's create a route that will allow POTUS to obtain the [gold codes](https://en.wikipedia.org/wiki/Gold_Codes), which allows them to authorize a nuclear attack.